benko/ocp4-lab-deployment/README.md

     If you're planning on redeploying the cluster several times in a very short period of time, it might make sense to keep the bootstrap VM as a member of load balancing groups in haproxy.
 Skipping this tag will allow you do it.

+ - ``services_vm``

+    When running the master ``site.yml`` playbook, when you get to the point where the services VM is up, but you need more time than what you are given, you can interrupt the execution and then resume at an arbitrary point in the future *without re-running* services VM provisioning and configuration by just skipping this tag.

 ## Notes on OpenVPN